parryc/thevoid/templates/leflan/language_bavarian-german.md

 <ex>_Des letzte Buach is kauft woan_ / The last book has been boughten (by someone)</ex>.

+## Directional Prefixes

+There are 4 pairs of directional prefixes that add both a direction (up, down, in, out) and an orientation (towards the speaker, away from the speaker).

+They are (towards / away):

+- out: ausa / ausi
+- in: eina / eini
+- up: aufa / aufi
+- down: oba / obi

+As you can see, towards ends with "a" and away ends with "i".

 # Question Words

 - wea: who